Capirote: Use by the Ku Klux Klan

 The capirote was appropriated by the early 20th-century American Ku Klux Klan, a white supremacist and anti-Catholic group.
 Alison Kinney of New Republic traces the modern uniform to the popularity of the film The Birth of a Nation, whose costume inspiration was not credited.

+Due to the capirote being appropriated by the KKK in American history, the capirote in Europe has often been a source of confusion and misunderstanding by Americans who incorrectly believe it to be the Klan.